szabgab/slides/python-functional-programming/src/iterables.md

 [iterables](https://docs.python.org/glossary.html#term-iterable).
 You can do all kind of interesting things on such **iterables**.
 We'll see a few now.

-* A few data type we can iterate over using the **for ... in ...** construct.
+* There are several data types that we can iterate over using the **for ... in ...** construct.
+For example, strings, lists, tuples, filehandles, and range:

 ## string

-We can iterate over the "elements" of a string.
-The elements are the characters.
+We can iterate over the "elements" of a string that are the characters.
 We can also print the whole string.

 {% embed include file="src/examples/functional/iterable_string.py" %}